adammurdoch/kotlin-tools/plugins/README.md

 # Gradle Plugins

-A collection of Gradle plugins for building applications from Kotlin.
+A collection of Gradle plugins for building applications using Kotlin.

 - `net.rubygrapefruit.native-cli-app`
   - Builds a command-line application implemented in Kotlin/Native